Functional Mock-up Unit Types

 As an expert in the standard it’s my goal to help users understand the commonalities and differences – getting you to a point in which you’re choosing the best possible technique to achieve your goal!
 Let’s first look at what the two kinds of FMUs have in common.

-If the FMI standard is brand new to you, you may want to read this first: What is FMI?
+If the FMI standard is brand new to you, you may want to start here: What is FMI?

 What are the similarities?

-1. Both CS and ME FMUs are files with the extension .fmu.
+1. Both are packaged as files with the extension .fmu

-2. Both are used to model dynamical systems that can have inputs, outputs, parameters, and other variables.
+2. Both represent dynamic systems with inputs, outputs, parameters, and variables

 What are the differences?

-The difference between the two kinds consist of how the importing tool makes the FMU step forward in time.
+The key distinction lies in how the importing tool advances the FMU in time.

 Models that represent physical quantities such as temperature or velocity are generally described by differential equations.
 The way that the quantities change with time depend on the value of the quantities themselves (the state), and what external influence they are subjected to (the inputs).